 Traditionally, the binoculars are plastic in design, which means that they have a rubberized texture.
-They may grip well, but if you drop them, they may breakdown.
+They may grip well, but if you drop them, they may break down.
 Lastly, there are pure metal shells.
 They are slick in the rain, but they hold up quite well if dropped.

-Even though pure plastic is the cheapest and lightest, they may not hold up well.
+Even though pure plastic is the cheapest and lightest, it may not hold up well.
 With the help of rubber coating, they can hold up better but do not expect these types of binoculars to hold up over time.
 These are things you should look to when thinking about the design of your binoculars.

 3. Safety Features

 Being safe when using your binoculars should be a priority for you as well.
 Even though binoculars are fragile, there are some accessories that you should be aware of.
 Neck-straps are some of the most common features when it comes to binoculars.
 They are effective because they stay safe around your neck.
 This convenience is something you should get from every pair of binoculars.

 Having lens caps are also important to have.
 They are perfect for storage, as well as keeping dust away from your purchase.
 Some of the cap covers are removable or stay stuck to your binoculars.
 It just depends on what you want in the long run.

 4. Get Covered With The Right Coating